 But bloodshot eyes can also signal an underlying eye problem.
-If your eyes appear red or bloodshot, make an appointment with an eye doctor for a comprehensive eye exam to determine the cause and to receive effective treatment.
+If your eyes appear red or bloodshot, make an appointment with an optometrist for a comprehensive eye test to determine the cause and to receive effective treatment.

 Why Do I Have Bloodshot Eyes?

 When blood rushes to the front of the eye, the tiny red blood vessels on the white of the eye dilate and become visible.
 This makes the eyes appear red and irritated.